Mikhus/gulp-help-doc/README.md

 Optionally, you can use the `@order` tag to sort the tasks descriptions in the output.
 A task with `@order {1}` will appear before a task with `@order {2}`.
 All tasks without this tag will appear at the end of the list, sorted alphabetically.
-Ig groups are enabled `@order` tags assigned to the tasks also influence on groups arrangement. task groups will be ordered by a minimal `@order` values found inside each group.
+If groups are enabled (by specifying `group` tag on the tasks) `@order` tags assigned to the tasks also influence on groups arrangement.
+Task groups will be ordered by a minimal `@order` values found inside each group.

 ## Restrictions